So what is a casual or informal wedding and how can you achieve that laid-back feeling on your big day?

 5. Children’s Entertainment

-Keeping the kids entertainment is really important with this style of wedding.
+Keeping the kids entertained is really important with this style of wedding.
 If you get it right, it can also add a fun and childlike flavour to your day.

 Face painters are great fun to have on days like this, they take up hardly any space and are easily able to add a splash of colour and something a bit different to the wedding.
-With anything like this, it might be intended for the kids but adults will always end up getting involved too!
+With anything kids wedding entertainment this, it might be intended for the kids but adults will always end up getting involved too!

 Typical staged wedding photographs can often feel too choreographed and have to adhere to certain schedules and timings.
 What happens if your guests are mid conversation and are getting along like a house on fire, only to be taken out of that moment for photographs.